postmannen/steward/README.md

 ## Inspiration

 The idea for how to handle processes, messages and errors are based on Joe Armstrongs idea behind Erlang described in his Thesis <https://erlang.org/download/armstrong_thesis_2003.pdf>.

+Joe's documents describes how to build a system where everything is based and sending messages back and forth between processes in Erlang, and where everything is done concurrently.
+I used those ideas as inspiration for building a fully decoupled system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors if they occur, and handle the retrying if something fails.

-This does not mean it is done in exactly the same way, but more on how I understood those ideas and implemented them using the Go programming language with NATS as the message broker to get a fully decoupled message passing system to handle processes.
+Steward is written in programming language Go with NATS as the message broker.

 ## Why